daveho/MiniVM/README.md

 Limitations
 ===========

-There are probably lots of bugs.
+There are probably some bugs.

 The diagnostics when error conditions are encountered are inadequate.